justinlevi/justinlevi.github.io/_posts/2016-06-28-acquia-bolt-setup-front-end-bootstrap-behat-testing.md

 Optional `project.yml` updates:

-- update vendor_name, machine_name, human_name, profile > name, etc : for demonstration purposes I went with bolt
+- update vendor_name, machine_name, human_name, profile > name, etc : for demonstration purposes I went with blt_demo
 - update local > hostname : I use .vm because of some local dnsmasq setting conflicts
 - create a new github repository on your account to store the project and update the `project.yml` git > remotes array
 - Note: you may want to leave the lightning profile and thunder theme, otherwise the default behat tests won't run.